The return of the nuclear threat | DW | 14.03.2022

 With more than 6,300 warheads, Russia has the world's largest nuclear arsenal.
 Within NATO, the United States has the largest nuclear force, with about 5,800 nuclear warheads.
 France is said to have almost 300 warheads, and the UK allegedly has about 215.
 Exact figures are not available as the nations in question keep a lot of information under wraps in connection with their nuclear programs.

-Notwithstanding the US' role as nuclear umbrella, Europe could not prevent a nuclear attack with military means.
+Notwithstanding the US's role as nuclear umbrella, European countries could not prevent a nuclear attack with military means.
 The "umbrella" is based on the assumption that an adversary would not dare to attack NATO countries with nuclear weapons because that aggressor would have to expect a counterattack.

 NATO's nuclear powers pursue different concepts of deterrence.
 France and Britain rely on a so-called minimum deterrent.
 They do not assume an exchange of nuclear strikes over several days, they believe the ability to retaliate or to stop the opponent with a "final warning shot" (France) to be sufficient.